lweitkamp/GANs-JAX/README.md

 # Generative Adversarial Networks in JAX

 This repository holds several notebooks that implement GANs in JAX using the Flax Linen package.
-All models are trained on Colab using the MNIST dataset.
+All models are trained on Colab using the MNIST dataset on TPUs, with parallelization enabled by default.

 ## Todo's
 I still want to add additional models to this repository.
 I'm working on the following additions: